-Harry Paterson is an author and freelance journalist based in the UK.
+Harry Paterson is an author and freelance writer based in the UK.

-He has contributed articles on music, politics, poetry, popular culture, and current affairs to many publications, both in print and online; including Classic Rock Magazine, Powerplay Rock and Metal Magazine, Bass Guitar Magazine and Sabotage Times.
+He has contributed articles on music, politics, poetry, popular culture and current affairs to many publications, both in print and online; including Classic Rock Magazine, Powerplay Rock and Metal Magazine, Bass Guitar Magazine, The Morning Star and Sabotage Times.

 He is the author of Look Back in Anger; The Miners’ Strike in Nottingham – 30 Years On and Making Plans for Nigel: a Beginner’s Guide to Farage and UKIP.
 Both published by Five Leaves Publications and available to order online here.